SAP Business One vs. Microsoft Dynamics 365

 D365 and SAP are both high-quality ERPs offering end-to-end visibility, baked-in intelligence, and the ability to automate and improve critical business processes.

 SAP isn’t as flexible and comes with fewer standard features.
-That means users may rely on 3rd-party solutions to fill functionality gaps in functionality.
-This, in turn, could cancel out the benefits of using an all-in-one system.
+That means users may rely on third-party solutions to fill functionality gaps in functionality.
+This, in turn, could reduce the benefits of using an all-in-one system.

 Additionally, the SAP app store offers fewer ISV solutions than App Source–so, implementing certain customizations could mean paying for custom apps or hiring (and training) specialized talent.